 This blog post may contain affiliate links.
 This means that when buying/booking anything through these links, I will receive a small commission at no extra cost to you.

 When I think Japan, I think video games.
 And especially, retro games!
 Who’s with me?
 Obviously, the Japanese love their pop culture and games are such a big part of it.
-When I spent 16 days in Japan, I was loving the gaming vibes everywhere.
+When I spent two weeks in Japan, I was loving the gaming vibes everywhere.
 It was so refreshing to see it being part of a culture, rather than it just being a hobby.
 Especially cause I’ve grown up loving video games, I had such a blast exploring Japan looking for some good retro games to take home with me!
 That’s why I’m sharing my tips for retro video game shopping in Japan!

 Japan and Retro Video Games